-This sheet talks about exposure to naloxone in a pregnancy or while breastfeeding.
+This sheet is about exposure to naloxone in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is naloxone?

-Naloxone is a medication used to stop or reverse the way opioids work in the body.
-Naloxone can be used to stop someone from dying from an opioid overdose.
-Brand names include Narcan® (nasal spray) and Evzio® (auto-injector).
+Naloxone is a medication used to block the effects of opioids.
+Examples of some opioids are heroin, morphine, codeine, oxycodone, and hydrocodone.
+Naloxone has also been used to stop someone from dying from an opioid overdose.
+Brand names for naloxone are Narcan® (nasal spray) and Evzio® (auto-injector).

 Naloxone is added to the opioid pain medication pentazocine (Talwin NX®) to prevent pentazocine abuse.